DevMountain/react-mail/README.md

     * `Draft`
     * `Contacts`

-Render a router onto the div with the id of `react-node`.
+Render a router onto the div with the id of `root`.
 The router should:

 * Implement `browserHistory`
 * Have a root route to the path `"/"` handled by the `App` component.